-Four Conservation Board campgrounds within a half-hour of downtown Des Moines offer plenty of overnight camping choices.
-Campers should set up camp on their site before registering.
-Campground showerhouses are open mid-April through mid-October during which time the camping rates are $19 for electric sites and $13 for non-electric.
+First-come, first-served campers should set up camp on their site before registering.
+Campground showerhouses are open mid-April through mid-October.
+Camping rates are $20 for electric sites and $15 for non-electric.
 Campgrounds are closed from December 1 - March 31 (except to walk-in tent camping, which is allowed year-round).

-Maps: Campground, #1, Campground #2, Youth & Water Trail Campgrounds, Backpacker Campground, Tent Campground
+Maps: Campground, #1 | Campground #2 | Youth & Group Campgrounds | Backpacker Campground | Tent Campground

 Thomas Mitchell Park's campground rests in a scenic bend of Camp Creek at the foot of a tall, wooded ridge.
-This popular area offers 24 electric sites and 25 primitive sites.
+This popular area offers 23 electric sites and 19 primitive sites.
 Children's playground, hiking trails, fishing pond, and reconstructed prairie are nearby.

 Maps: Campground | Youth Campground

-Maps: Youth & Tent Campground, Electric & Tent Campground, Water Trail Campground
+Maps: Youth & Tent Campground | Electric & Tent Campground

 Park Packs are nature-themed backpacks designed to help families, scout groups, home schoolers, and other groups explore the wonders of nature around them.
 Each pack comes with a field guide and a variety of activities and fun facts to assist in the discovery of the specific nature topic.
 Park Packs brochure

 Rules and Regulations Summary